flsing/flsing.github.io/README.md

 ## Getting Started

 This is the website I made in order to show what I have done.
 Feel free to bookmark the page in order to stay up to date with my activity and projects.
-I used a Bootstrap template and created the rest myself.
-April 2017
+I created the webpage in April 2017.
+Updates will be made.
+Stay tuned!

 ## Bugs and Issues

 If you find any bugs or issues, please be free to send me a messege!

-## Creator

-The template I used was Start Bootstrap and was created by and is maintained by **[David Miller](http://davidmiller.io/)** Start Bootstrap is based on the [Bootstrap](http://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).

 ## Copyright and License